 Banana Pumpkin Streusel Quick Bread

 We are T-minus-six-days-and-counting to turkey day, so this weekend is the push to get everything bought and in some cases, prepped.
-Things like cranberry sauce can be made ahead.
+Things like whole berry cranberry sauce can be made ahead.
 If your bird is frozen, it’s a good idea to stick in the fridge to defrost before you start to brine it.
 And if you’re doing some holiday baking, this Banana Pumpkin Streusel Quick Bread should be on your list.

 This quick bread straddles the line between pumpkin and banana and it’s a really nice change from those big sugar and spice bombs we’re so used to at this time of year.
 I mean, yes, there is sugar and spice, but it’s not over the top.
 In fact, I would describe it as almost restrained.